What Does a Positive Antibody Screen Mean?

 What Happens If Your Baby Develops Anemia?

-If your baby develops anemia, maternal antibodies may be attacking the fetal red blood cells, which can reduce oxygen delivery and affect growth and well-being.
-You’re not powerless: your team will track anemia with ultrasound and Doppler studies of the fetal middle cerebral artery, watching blood flow for signs of worsening disease.
+If your baby develops anemia, maternal antibodies may be attacking fetal red blood cells.
+This can reduce oxygen delivery and affect growth and well-being.

-Left untreated, severe anemia can progress to hydrops fetalis, heart failure, or stillbirth, but timely care changes that path.
+Without treatment, severe anemia can progress to hydrops fetalis, heart strain, or stillbirth.
+Timely care can change that path.

 - A calm ultrasound room, dim screens, and clear measurements